maitag/peote-socket/README.md

 This Library is written in [Haxe](http://haxe.org) to provide simple Socket-API
 for multiple targets (cpp, neko, html5, flash, android).

-Inside webbrowser it gives fallback-support (websocket or swf-socket-bridge) and
-on server side there is [peote-proxy](https://github.com/maitag/peote-proxy) to wrap around raw-tcp.
+On server side there is [peote-proxy](https://github.com/maitag/peote-proxy) to wrap websockets around raw-tcp.

 ## Installation:
 ```